Hydroxylammonium nitrate

 Hydroxylammonium nitrate or hydroxylamine nitrate (HAN) is an inorganic compound with the chemical formula [NH3OH]+[NO3]−.
 It is a salt derived from hydroxylamine and nitric acid.
 In its pure form, it is a colourless hygroscopic solid.
 It has potential to be used as a rocket propellant either as a solution in monopropellants or bipropellants.
-Hydroxylammonium nitrate (HAN)-based propellants are a viable and effective solution for future green propellant-based missions, as it offers 50% higher performance for a given propellant tank compared to commercially used hydrazine.
+Hydroxylammonium nitrate (HAN)-based propellants are a viable and effective solution for future "green" propellant-based missions, as it offers 50% higher performance for a given propellant tank compared to commercially used hydrazine.

 Properties

 The compound is a salt with separated hydroxyammonium and nitrate ions.
 Hydroxylammonium nitrate is unstable because it contains both a reducing agent (hydroxylammonium cation) and an oxidizer (nitrate), the situation being analogous to ammonium nitrate.
-It is usually handled as an aqueous solution.
+It is usually handled as an aqueous solution with small amount of nitric acid as a stabilizer.
 The solution is corrosive and toxic, and may be carcinogenic.
-Solid HAN is unstable, especially in the presence of trace amounts of iron(III)).
+Solid HAN is unstable, especially in the presence of trace amounts of iron(III).